 While the procedural mechanisms for objecting to and modifying a family case plan are clearly in place, a parent cannot wait until the improvement period has lapsed to raise objections to the conditions imposed on him/her.
 The rules of procedure which govern abuse and neglect proceedings clearly require that a party seeking to modify a family case plan must act with alacrity and inform the court as soon as possible of the need for modification.
 See W. Va.
 R. Pro.
-Child Abuse/Neglect 35(b)(2); see also

-In re Carlita B., 185 W. Va.
+Child Abuse/Neglect 35(b)(2); see also In re Carlita B., 185 W. Va.
 613, 625-26, 408 S.E.2d 365, 377 n.15 (1991) (stating that "[a]t the outset of an improvement period, the attorneys for the parents should apprise the court if their clients foresee any obstacles to compliance with the plan of improvement, and the court should make any directives as necessary to obliterate these obstacles").
 In this case, Appellant never sought to modify the conditions set forth in the family case plan.
 Not until this appeal was filed did Appellant ever raise an objection to the objectives set forth in her case plan.

 We disagree with Appellant's position that the conditions set forth in the family case plan have no bearing on her fitness to be a good mother to her children.
 As we stated in West Virginia Department of Human Services v.
 Peggy F., 184 W. Va.
 60, 399 S.E.2d 460 (1990), "the ultimate goal is restoration of a stable home environment, not simply meeting the requirements of the case plan."
 Id. at 64, 399 S.E.2d at 464.
-Since Appellant's primary problem as a parent was her inability to provide even a "minimum level of care" for her children, 15 the inclusion of conditions designed to encourage Appellant to acquire a high school equivalency diploma and employment does not appear unreasonable to this Court.
-Family case plans are to be designed with the overriding goal of "identifying family problems and the logical steps to be used in resolving or lessening those problems."
+Since Appellant's primary problem as a parent was her inability to provide even a "minimum level of care" for her children, See footnote 15 the inclusion of conditions designed to encourage Appellant to acquire a high school equivalency diploma and employment does not appear unreasonable to this Court.
+See footnote 16 Family case plans are to be designed with the overriding goal of

+"identifying family problems and the logical steps to be used in resolving or lessening those problems."
 W. Va.
 Code § 49-6D-3(a).
 The facts in this case support the goals delineated in the family case plan.
 Provision of shelter and financial support for children is one of the most basic components of parental responsibility.
 The DHHR, along with Appellant, determined that without employment Appellant was unlikely to ever graduate from her current level of failing to provide for her children.
 Requiring her to attend GED classes was simply a related method of helping her to secure a job.
 Thus, we conclude that the conditions of the improvement period and the family case plan were expressly tailored to address Appellant's problems with parenting her children.
-See In re Renae Ebony W., 192 W. Va.
-421, 426-27, 452 S.E.2d 737, 742-43 (1994) (discussing "importance of . . . crafting improvement periods in a manner designed to remedy the problem that led to the abuse and neglect action"); see also State v.
+See footnote 17 See In re Renae Ebony W., 192 W. Va.
+421, 426-27, 452 S.E.2d 737, 742-43 (1994) (discussing "importance of ... crafting improvement periods in a manner designed to remedy the problem that led to the abuse and neglect action"); see also State v.
 Julie G., 201 W.Va.
-764, 776, 500 S.E.2d 877, 889 (1997) (Workman, and pursuit of her GED would take her away from her children, we do not perceive sincerity or proper motivation in Appellant's suggestion that she should be permitted to stay at home and spend more time with her children, rather than being forced out of the home to work or acquire an educational degree.
-Given Appellant's track record of ignoring the basic needs of her children while she pursued her own interests, such as alcohol consumption, plus her repeated stints of incarceration, we find it difficult to believe that Appellant genuinely desires to stay at home for the benefit of nurturing her children.
+764, 776, 500 S.E.2d 877, 889 (1997) (Workman, dissenting) ("recognizing that court's determination at the conclusion of the improvement period in an abuse/neglect case involves a decision regarding 'whether sufficient improvement has been made in the context of all the circumstances of the case to justify the return of the child") (citing syl. pt.
+6, in part, Carlita B., 185 W. Va. at 616, 408 S.E.2d at 368).